rajvipulraj401/React/React_notes/REACT_Full_Course/35_Advanced_State_Management(context_Api)/Readme.md

 ```

  `Instead of giving state (current value), we can provide a value as an object so that we can access methods as well.
-Earlier, we were declaring state and passing the props, but now we are providing it to the context provider.
-So, whoever wants to access the property or method can use it from the context provider.
+Earlier, we were declaring state and passing the props, `but now we are providing it to the context provider.
+So, whoever wants to access the property or method can use it from the context provider`.
 Remember, as we change the value of the context provider, all the components get re-rendered.

-We can send an object instead of just one value, and then we would be able to access all of the values and even methods by using the context provider.`
+<u>We can send an object instead of just one value, and then we would be able to access all of the values and even methods by using the context provider.`</u>

 Also, methods are also first-class objects.